Noah Centineo Just Shaved His Head — & Fans Are Reeling

 Centineo further perplexed fans by proceeding to post a video of himself featuring his face and buzzcut for a single second, before the camera flipped to a cat drinking from the faucet of a kitchen sink filled with dirty red-wine glasses.
 Below is a well-timed screenshot (before the cat content).

+Of all the things that bothered me today (and there were manyyyy), #noahcentineo getting a buzzcut was the most troubling— Dayle Gabriella Pereira (@DaylePereira) 16 October 2019

-"Shocked" and "confused" is the general consensus, but some came to Centineo's defense.
-"Everyone doesn't love you like I do," one tweeted.
+"Shocked" and "confused" is the general consensus, but some came to Centineo's defence.
+"Everyone doesn't love you like i do," one tweeted.
 "Lol come here with that short hair boo."
 Proof that true fans will continue to love him clean-cut... or at least will fake it until his hair grows back.

 Advertisement